Mahomes throws 2 TDs, runs for 1 as Chiefs beat Bears 26-3

 Travis Kelce, already the first tight end with four straight 1,000-yard seasons, became the first to reach 1,200 yards in back-to-back years.
 He caught eight passes for 74 yards, giving him 1,205 this year.
 That included a 6-yard touchdown near the end of the first half.

-Harrison Butker kicked a career-best 56-yard field goal that was was the fourth longest in franchise history.
+Harrison Butker kicked a career-best 56-yard field goal that was the fourth-longest in franchise history.
 He also hit both the left and right uprights on a missed extra point.

-And coach Andy Reid beat protege Matt Nagy in his first meeting with his longtime former assistant.
+And Reid beat protege Matt Nagy in his first meeting with his longtime former assistant.

-Mitchell Trubisky completed 18 of 34 passes for 157 yards.
-And Khalil Mack had a sack.
+Trubisky completed 18 of 34 passes for 157 yards.
+Mack had a sack, and fans let the Bears have it before heading toward the exits in the closing minutes.

+”I think it just comes to down all of us with the details and just understanding that on each and every play, we all need to be extremely detailed,” Nagy said. ”We all need to understand where we’re at and how important it is.”

 Mahomes rolled to his left and went 12 yards untouched to the end zone, capping a 15-play drive that ate up 7 minutes, 58 seconds.